The clearest line.

 - MSSP (Multipurpose Senior Services Program).
 A Medi-Cal waiver for community-based care management.
 Long waitlists in some counties.

-Practical implication: if your parent has a house, a retirement account, and modest savings, but their monthly income is at or below the Medi-Cal limit (which adjusts annually and is roughly 130 percent of the federal poverty level for the relevant household size), they likely qualify.
+Practical implication: if your parent has a house, one vehicle, and countable assets under the limit for their household size, and their monthly income is at or below the Medi-Cal limit (which adjusts annually and is roughly 130 percent of the federal poverty level for the relevant household size), they likely qualify.
+Expansion adults and children have no asset limit.
+Transfers made during the 2024 to 2025 no-limit window are not penalized.
+A County Social Services eligibility worker or an elder-law attorney can confirm how the limit applies to your parent.
 Apply.

 Dual eligibility (Medi-Medi) and why it changes the math.